-Human Resource Jobs
+Bilingual Human Resource Jobs

 There is a real pain point in regards to human resources.
-If the human resources employee does not speak Spanish, they have to continuously call in another employee to interpret.
+If the human resources employee does not speak Spanish, they have to continuously call in another employee to interpret every conversation with Spanish-speaking colleagues.
 We get many calls from human resources personnel, asking how quickly they can learn Spanish.
 Unfortunately, we have to let them know that it will take at least 600 hours to work efficiently in the language.
 This is why we advise them to start Spanish classes in order to close the communication gap, and also discuss hiring a junior HR employee that is bilingual.
 This will also allow the more senior employee to learn Spanish more quickly, as he or she can sit in on meetings in Spanish to get more immersed.
 This will allow the company to grow into a completely bilingual company more quickly.

 Bilingual Customer Service Jobs

-We’re sure it won’t come as a surprise to learn that customer service call center have a huge need for bilingual workers.
+We’re sure it won’t come as a surprise to learn that customer service call centers have a huge need for bilingual workers.
 Every time you call your phone company, water company, or electric company, you hear the robot voice asking you if you would prefer to speak to someone in Spanish or English.
 That means there are enough people calling in that need to speak to someone in another language other than English.
 For bilinguals, that means a whole host of opportunities for more jobs.

 Bilingual Nurses and Hospital Staff